io_uring from Userland

 return 0;

-Now that all three regions are mapped into our process, this function is called io_uring_setup_ring_pointers.
+Now that all three regions are mapped into our process, this function is called io_uring_setup_ring_pointers with the arguments:

 The Goldmine: